By WILLIAM FRANCIS

 Completing diversion will not remove a DUI from your criminal record.

-Completion of the diversion program does not remove a DUI from a person's criminal record.
-To enter diversion, a person must admit to having committed a crime.
+Completion of the diversion program will result in a dismissal of a DUI charge.
+However, diversion does not remove a DUI from a person's criminal record.

-The federal government treats diversion like a conviction for a crime.
+Many agencies of the federal government treat diversion like a conviction for a crime.
 So do other countries.
 If you enter diversion, you may not be allowed to enter other countries, including Canada.

 There may be employment consequences if you have a professional license.
 Professional licensing agencies may initiate inquiries and investigations regarding DUIs that were resolved in a diversion agreement.

-If a person entering diversion doesn't abide by the diversion agreement (for example, by drinking or getting arrested again for DUI), or doesn't complete the requirements of the diversion program within one year, the court proceeds to sentencing on the guilty plea.
+If a person entering diversion doesn't abide by the diversion agreement (for example, by drinking or getting arrested again for DUI), or doesn't complete the requirements of the diversion program, the court proceeds to sentencing on the guilty or no contest plea that is already entered.

-If the diversion agreement is revoked, there are severe penalties, including jail, fines and suspension of driving privilege.
+If the diversion agreement is revoked, penalties are imposed, including jail, fines, and suspension of driving privileges.

 If you decide to take the deal and get into diversion, these are the requirements to enter and complete the diversion program: